 Methemoglobinemia, beta-globin type

-More than 10 mutations in the HBB gene have been found to cause methemoglobinemia, beta-globin type, which is a condition that alters the hemoglobin within red blood cells.
-These mutations often affect the region of the protein that binds to heme.
+Variants in the HBB gene have been found to cause methemoglobinemia, beta-globin type, which is a condition that alters the hemoglobin within red blood cells.
+These variants often affect the region of the protein that binds to heme.
 For hemoglobin to bind to oxygen, the iron within the heme molecule needs to be in a form called ferrous iron (Fe2+).
 The iron within the heme can change to another form of iron called ferric iron (Fe3+), which cannot bind to oxygen.
 Hemoglobin that contains ferric iron is known as methemoglobin and is unable to efficiently deliver oxygen to the body's tissues.

 Sickle cell disease

-Other conditions, known as hemoglobin sickle-beta thalassemias (HbSBetaThal), are caused when mutations that produce hemoglobin S and beta thalassemia occur together.
-Mutations that combine sickle cell disease with beta-zero (β0) thalassemia lead to severe disease, while sickle cell disease combined with beta-plus (β+) thalassemia is generally milder.More About This Health Condition
+Other conditions, known as hemoglobin sickle-beta thalassemias (HbSBetaThal), are caused when variants that result in hemoglobin S and beta thalassemia (described above) occur together.
+Variants that combine sickle cell disease with beta-zero (β0) thalassemia lead to severe disease, while sickle cell disease combined with beta-plus (β+) thalassemia is generally milder.More About This Health Condition

 Hundreds of variations have been identified in the HBB gene.
 These changes result in the production of different versions of beta-globin.
 Some of these variations cause no noticeable signs or symptoms and are found when blood work is done for other reasons, while other HBB gene variations may affect a person's health.
-Two of the most common variants are hemoglobin C and hemoglobin E.
+Two of the most common variants are hemoglobin C and hemoglobin E (described above).

-Hemoglobin E (HbE), caused by the Glu26Lys mutation in beta-globin, is a variant of hemoglobin most commonly found in the Southeast Asian population.
+Hemoglobin E (HbE), caused by the Glu26Lys variant in beta-globin, is a variant of hemoglobin most commonly found in the Southeast Asian population.
 When a person has two hemoglobin E subunits in their hemoglobin in place of beta-globin, a mild anemia called hemoglobin E disease can occur.
-In some cases, the mutations that produce hemoglobin E and beta thalassemia are found together.
+In some cases, the variants that produce hemoglobin E and beta thalassemia (described above) are found together.
 People with this hemoglobin combination can have signs and symptoms ranging from mild anemia to severe thalassemia major.

 Other Names for This Gene